How Post-Training Reshapes LLMs: A Mechanistic View on Knowledge, Truthfulness, Refusal, and Confidence: Supplementary Details and Experiments of Knowledge Storage

 \subsection{Supplementary Quantitative Results}

-Due to the space limit, we only show the quantitative result of the Llama-3.1-8B model family in the main content.
+\paragraph{Same-model patching} Due to the space limit, we only show the quantitative result of the same-model patching for the Llama-3.1-8B model family in the main content.
+Here ``same-model patching'' means the source model from which the patched hidden representation comes is the same model as the target model.
 The result of the Mistral model family is shown in Table~\ref{table:causal_tracing_mistral}.
 It verifies our previous conclusion that post-training has little influence on knowledge-storage locations.
 The only abnormal result is the result of Mistral-7B \mThree on the \dataset{neg\_sp\_en\_trans} dataset, which is because of its very poor performance.
 Its average output logit of ``TRUE'' is 78.05\% for false statements.
 Therefore, it is natural that the patching of most activations, even useless ones, leads to a high probability of outputting ``TRUE'' for false statements.
 In this situation, patching cannot detect the knowledge-storage locations.
 In all other cases, the model achieves a good performance, and causal tracing results verify our previous conclusion.

+\paragraph{Cross-model patching} We also use the same metrics to evaluate cross-model patching.
+We want to examine whether cross-model patching is as effective as same-model patching, so that we can understand whether the knowledge representations are the same in the \mOne and \mPost models.
+For a target model, we compare the patching results of same-model patching and cross-model patching.
+The results are listed in Table~\ref{table:causal_tracing_cross_llama} and Table~\ref{table:causal_tracing_cross_mistral}. $M_{\mOne->\mTwo}$ and $M_{\mOne->\mThree}$ are results of forward patching from \mOne to \mTwo or \mThree. $M_{\mTwo->\mOne}$ and $M_{\mThree->\mOne}$ are results of backward patching from \mTwo or \mThree to \mOne.
+The difference between the same-model patching and cross-model patching is significantly larger on backward patching than on forward patching.
+It verifies our conclusion: knowledge representations in \mOne model still work in the \mPost model, but knowledge representations in \mPost model do not work that well in the \mOne model.